Unaka High School: History

 Work on the school began in 1920 and the construction was finished in 1922.
 Mr. Cole, a forest ranger, arranged for the government to donate the lumber for the construction of the school which was to come from the Unaka mountains.
 Resulting in the source of the name and mascot: Unaka for the mountains and Rangers in honor of Mr. Cole.
 In the 1970s the vocational programs were expanded in all Carter County high schools, with a new building at Unaka High housing Auto Body Repair, Cosmetology, General Building and Trades, and Vocational Office Education.
 Also, students had the option of attending alternative vocation classes at Hampton, or Happy Valley: Auto Mechanics, Drafting, Health Occupations, Small Engines, and Electricity and Welding.
 There is also a meat processing class that was introduced by Mr. John Hardin and student, Bobby Campbell in 1982.
 It's the only one of this type of class offered in the whole United States.
-It is taught by Mr. Josh Armentrout.
+It is taught by Mr. Cody Ayers.

 Sports

 Football

 Unaka football: The Home Field is known as Goddard Field named after the school's first head coach, Robert Lynn Goddard.
 In August 1949, he became head coach at Unaka High School.
-Immediately, he organized the Watauga Conference in the spring of 1949-50 and was elected as its first President His 1949 team won the first game in the history of Unaka football.
+Immediately, he organized the Watauga Conference in the spring of 1949-50 and was elected as its first President.
+His 1949 team won the first game in the history of Unaka football.
 During the next 10 years, the Rangers football team under Goddard's leadership won six championships and finished second four times with only one losing season.
 Years later, the school named the stadium in front of Unaka High School the "Goddard Field" in his honor.
 The current head coach is O’Brien Bennet.